apache/parquet-format/BloomFilter.md

 Each multi-block Bloom filter is required to work for only one column chunk.
-The data of a multi-block Bloom filter contains the header of one Bloom filter, which must include the size of the filter in bytes, the algorithm, the hash function, and the Bloom filter bitset.
+The data of a multi-block Bloom filter contains the header of one Bloom filter, which must include the size of the filter in bytes, the algorithm, the hash function, the compression and the Bloom filter bitset.
 The offset in column chunk metadata points to the start of the Bloom filter header.
 Here are the Bloom filter definitions in thrift: